-- 5.23.1 The academy will limit children's exposure to risks from the academy's IT system - 5.23.2 Ofsted concluded in 2013 that "Pupils in the schools that had 'managed' systems had better knowledge and understanding of how to stay safe than those in schools with 'locked down' systems.
-Pupils were more vulnerable overall when schools used locked down systems because they were not given enough opportunities to learn how to assess and manage risk for themselves."
-The Trust will take this approach. - 5.23.3 The academy has in place appropriate filtering and monitoring systems that are in line with the recommendations in the UK Internet Centre document Appropriate Filtering for Education Settings Appropriate Filtering for Education settings 2021_2.pdf (d1afx9quaogywf.cloudfront.net) - 5.23.4 The academy will conduct regular, at least termly, tests of the filtering and monitoring provision in the academy and report on findings to the governing body.
+- 5.23.1 The academy will limit children's exposure to risks from the academy's IT system. - 5.23.2 The academy has in place appropriate filtering and monitoring systems that are in line with the recommendations in the UK Internet Centre document Appropriate Filtering for Education Settings - 5.23.3 The academy will ensure that 'over blocking' does not lead to unreasonable restriction as to what children can be taught with regard to online teaching and safeguarding. - 5.23.4 The academy will conduct regular, at least termly, tests of the filtering and monitoring provision in the academy and report on findings to the governing body.